hartwigmedical/hmftools/gripss/README.md

 Two hard filters are applied upfront before other processing occurs:
 * NO_MATE - Any non single breakend with no mate is filtered
-* MAX_NORMAL_SUPPORT - Any variant with normalSupport > 3% of tumor support is filtered as likely germline or artefact unless it links a pair of genes in the known pathogenic fusion list.
+* MAX_NORMAL_SUPPORT - Any variant with normalSupport > 3% of tumor support is filtered as likely germline or artefact unless it links a pair of genes in the known pathogenic fusion list via translocation or local break junction of length more than 10kb.
 Ideally we would not allow any support for the variant in the normal, but contamination of the blood with tumor DNA is not uncommon.

 ## 2. Realignment